The Spokane Housing Market

 -

-Closed sales increased in April (1.2%) YoY
+Closed sales increased a strong amount in August (4.3%) YoY

 -